-There is no currently available vaccine for COVID-19.
+There is currently no vaccine to prevent or medications to treat COVID-19.
 However, many of the symptoms can be treated and getting early care from a healthcare provider can make the disease less dangerous.
 There are several clinical trials that are being conducted to evaluate potential therapeutics for COVID-19.